openHPI/codeharbor/docs/LOCAL_SETUP.md

 CodeHarbor consists of a web application that is connected to a PostgreSQL database.
 The following document will guide you through the setup of CodeHarbor with all aforementioned components.

-We recommend using the **native setup** as described below.
+We recommend using the **native setup** as described below or the **devcontainer setup** as [described in this guide](./LOCAL_SETUP_DEVCONTAINER.md).
 We also prepared a setup with Vagrant using a virtual machine as [described in this guide](./LOCAL_SETUP_VAGRANT.md).
 However, the Vagrant setup might be outdated and is not actively maintained (PRs are welcome though!)

 ## Native setup for CodeHarbor